About

 As far as I'm concerned, your private matters are none of my business.

-If anyone is bundling-up data from cookies and the information you provide in comments, and selling it off to other parties, it's Google, the NSA, and who knows how many other governments and their agencies.
+If anyone is bundling-up data from cookies and the information you provide in comments, and selling it off to other parties, it's Blogger/Google/Alphabet, the NSA, and who knows how many other governments and their agencies.